Published on 27-Oct-2011

 City of Dubuque, Iowa

-Asset Management, Business Intelligence, Cloud Computing, Cloud & Service Management, Development & Technology Adoption, IBM Research, Industry Framework , Information Integration, Service Management, Smart Work
+Asset Management, BA - Business Intelligence, Cloud Computing, Cloud & Service Management, Development & Technology Adoption, IBM Research, Industry Framework , Information Integration, Service Management, Smart Work

 Smarter Cities, Smarter Government, Smarter Water